 - Sir Alan Cobham

 “…an immense hippo rose up on the grass alongside, about six feet from us… and grunted the news of our arrival to his companions, who also rose up, and strolled through the grass with the flowing grace of Pantechnicon vans.”

 Mary Kingsley, ‘Travels on the Western Coast of Equatorial Africa’, Scottish Geographical Magazine (1896)

-‘The Great Horizon’ will have a foreword by Professor Iain Stewart, President of RSGS.
-It is being published by Sandstone Press, priced at £24.99.
+‘The Great Horizon’ has a foreword by Professor Iain Stewart, President of RSGS.
+It is published by Sandstone Press, priced at £24.99.